Trotskyism: International revolution

-His biographer, Isaac Deutscher, has explicitly contrasted his support for proletarian internationalism against his opposition to revolution by military conquest as seen with his documented opposition to the war with Poland in 1920, proposed armistice with the Entente and temperance with staging anti-British revolts in the Middle East.
+Trotsky's biographer, Isaac Deutscher, has explicitly contrasted his support for proletarian internationalism against his opposition to revolution by military conquest as seen with his documented opposition to the war with Poland in 1920, proposed armistice with the Entente and temperance with staging anti-British revolts in the Middle East.
 Historian Robert Vincent Daniels believed that the practical differences, in the domain of international policy, between the Left Opposition and other factions had been exaggerated and he contended that Trotsky was no more prepared than other Bolshevik figures to risk war or for the loss of trade opportunities despite his support for world revolution.

 Socialist democracy and Workers' Control

 The Soviet of Workers' Deputies of St. Petersburg in 1905, Trotsky in the center.
 The soviets were an early example of a workers council.

 Prior to the October Revolution, Trotsky had been part of a tendency toward radical democracy which included both Left Mensheviks and Left Bolsheviks.
 His work, Our Political Tasks, published in 1904 reviewed issues related to party organisation, mass participation and the potential dangers of substitutionism which he foresaw in a Leninist party model.
 Trotsky would also assume a central role in the 1905 revolution and serve as the Chairman of the Petersburg Soviet of Workers' Delegates in which he wrote several proclamations urging for improved economic conditions, political rights and the use of strike action against the Tsarist regime on behalf of workers.

 In 1917, he had proposed the election of a new Soviet presidium with other socialist parties based on proportional representation.
 On the other hand, he had accepted the ban on rival parties in Moscow during the Russian Civil War due to their opposition to the October Revolution.
 Yet, he also opposed the extension of the ban to the Mensheviks in Soviet Georgia.

 In 1922, Lenin allied with Leon Trotsky against the party's growing bureaucratisation and the influence of Joseph Stalin.
-In 1923, Trotsky and a number of Old Bolsheviks who signed The Declaration of 46 raised concerns to the Poliburo concerning intra-party democracy which shared similarities with Lenin's proposed party reforms before his death.
+In 1923, Trotsky and a number of Old Bolsheviks who signed The Declaration of 46 raised concerns to the Politburo concerning intra-party democracy which shared similarities with Lenin's proposed party reforms before his death.
 The signatories of the 46 letter expressed grievances related to the provincial conferences, party congresses, and the election of committees.
 Separately, Trotsky would develop his views further with the publication of the New Course in 1924.